 The internship begins when students return from Friday Harbor Labs and typically runs through the summer semester and fall semester of the second year.
-The program coordinator provides guidance during the internship, and assists students in locating internship opportunities the previous fall.
+The program coordinator provides guidance during the internship and both the program and graduate coordinators assist students in locating internship opportunities the previous fall.

-During their internship, students will be enrolled in a supplementary tutorial seminar, designed to complement learning during and after the internship placement.
+During their internship, students will participate in supplementary tutorial seminar (not a course in and of itself), designed to complement learning during and after the internship placement.
 Students will participate in activities to integrate academic learning and experiential learning including reflecting on their own and with their peers.

 The internship is designed to move students closer to their eventual career goal.
 Although we provide examples of past internships elsewhere, we work with students on an individual basis to pursue an internship experience specific to their career and research interests.
 With that general goal in mind, there are not many set rules, as we allow the student and internship advisor to negotiate directly to determine the parameters of the internship.
 Here are some guidelines and factors to consider: